tegorman13/ai_gd_chapter/Categories.md

 - Lai (2023) - Towards a Science of Human-AI Decision Making: An Overview of Design Space in Empirical Human-Subject Studies
 - Bucina (2021) - To Trust or to Think: Cognitive Forcing Functions Can Reduce Overreliance on AI in AI-assisted Decision-making
 - Pescetelli 2021 - Confidence, advice seeking and changes of mind in decision making
+- Riedl 2024 Effects of AI Feedback on Learning, the Skill Gap, and Intellectual Diversity

 ### General AI assistance